wmfc7/2023D/README.md

 The requirements of this question regarding the program code primarily involve distinguishing AM, FM, 2ASK, 2FSK, and 2PSK signals, and subsequently entering the corresponding hardware circuit for demodulation.

-In response to this requirement, My solution is to perform FFT calculations on the signals and distinguish each signal based on the amplitude diagrams in the frequency domain.
+My solution to this requirement involves the use of ADC, DMA, and TIM to achieve ADC interrupt acquisition of the signal.
+Subsequently, FFT computation will be performed on the acquired signals, allowing for differentiation of each signal based on the amplitude spectrum in the frequency domain.
+The ADC acquisition frequency is 400 kHz, determined by TIM.
+The FFT computation is implemented using the DSP library.

 For the programming, I employed STM32CubeMX software to generate the main framework of the HAL library code, and then I wrote the corresponding code for the specific requirements in Keil.
 To be able to break free from the constraints of the microcontroller, I exported the test data after performing FFT operations on various modulation signals, and I wrote a segment of test code in the C language development environment within Visual Studio Code.